 Where to eat

 There are many restaurants near the temple that offers delicious food.
-There are places for both vegetarian and non vegetarian food that is offered.
-The meal mostly consists steamed rice and dal.
+The meal mostly consists of steamed rice and dal.
 Some of the popular restaurants nearby are:

 - Panchali Restaurant Contact: Ground Floor, Rajadhani Buildings, East Fort